mrzarquon/mrzarquon-pe_agent/README.md

 A UNC path to a publicly-readable SMB share that contains the PE Agent for Windows MSI files.
 Ensure that both 32-bit and 64-bit installers are hosted there; the default file names are assumed.
+The author recommends the use of Distributed File Services (DFS) namespaces with multiple folder targets to efficiently provide a single UNC path to the files for multi-site deployments.

 ####`version`

-The desired version of the agent to install.
+The desired version of the PE agent to install.
 This is applicable to the AIX, Solaris, and Windows agents since they don't support package => latest.
 This defaults to the version of PE on the agent (which means agent upgrades are armed unless a newer version is set in the class declaration or hieradata).